 Subject Selection at Year 10 is a vital stage in preparing for the subjects chosen in Year 11, the start of the National Certificate of Educational Achievement.

 Our aim is to provide students with a broad range of subjects, some compulsory and some optional.
-Compulsory subjects in Year 10 are English, Social Studies, Mathematics, Science, Technology and Physical Education.
+Compulsory subjects in Year 10 are English, Social Science, Mathematics, Science, Technology and Physical Education.
 Optional subjects should be chosen with the future in mind as these options are all linked to subjects chosen in Year 11 and then followed through to Year 13.

 Students choose options as set out in this subject planning booklet and then record them on the subject choice form.
 Course information for the options is listed below.